ckchang117/outfit-generator/README.md

 ## 🚀 Getting Started

 ### 1. Create Your Account
-Sign up with your email to start building your digital wardrobe.
+Go to https://v0-outfit-generator-ui.vercel.app/ and sign up with your email to start building your digital wardrobe.

 ### 2. Add Your First Items
 - Click "Add Item" on the homepage